impensavel/essence/docs/SOAPEssence.md

 }
 ```

-To see what options the SOAP client accepts, refer to the [documentation](http://php.net/manual/en/soapclient.soapclient.php).
+To see what arguments the SOAP client accepts, refer to the [documentation](http://php.net/manual/en/soapclient.soapclient.php).

 The [webservicex.net](http://www.webservicex.net) website provides access to dozens of web services.
 The above code is an implementation to one of them.